 He turned from the wayward veteran to the wayward 4F, the tortoise-shell glsses separating the outthrust ears: “I ain’t seen you since the night you played cowboy at old man Gold’s, misfit.
 How come you can’t get along with Sargeant Kvorka?
 Don’t you like him?”

-These paragraphs establish the friendship between the card dealer Frankie Machine and his mascot Solly Saltskin, known as the punk, and the continuing presence of the police in both their lives.
+These paragraphs establish the friendship between the card dealer Frankie Machine and his half-Jewish mascot Sparrow Saltskin, known as the punk, and the continuing presence of the police in both their lives.

-The novel was said to be the first to depict drug addiction, and it was the first to use the phrase that an addict had a monkey on his back.
-But it’s real strength is in is the cast of characters—Blind Pig (or Piggy-O), Molly (or Molly-O), Drunkie John, Antek the Owner and the drug dealer Nifty Louie.
+The novel was said to be the first to depict drug addiction, and the first to use the phrase that an addict has a monkey on his back.
+But its real strength is in is the cast of characters—Blind Pig (or Piggy-O), Molly (or Molly-O), Drunkie John, Antek the Owner and the drug dealer Nifty Louie.
 “Algren makes his living grotesques so terribly human that their faces, voices, shames, follies, and deaths can linger in your mind with a strange midnight dignity,” Carl Sandburg wrote.

-Meanwhile, Algren had started a novel called Entrapment, based on the story of his onetime lover Margo (identified by Asher as Paula Bays), a woman who kicks a heroin habit.
+Meanwhile, Algren had started a novel called Entrapment, based on the story of his onetime lover Margo (identified by Asher as Paula Bays, in what he considers a scoop), a woman who kicks a heroin habit.
 He was prepared to spend years on it, working from the inside out, building it in layers.
 Then he made a wrong turn: To earn an advance, he started revising his first novel Somebody In Boots under contract to Doubleday, and it evolved into the semi-comic work we know as A Walk On The Wild Side, a book that reportedly has influenced everyone from Lou Reed to Dan Dellllo.
 But it was the wrong book: Algren should have been working on Entrapment.